Doken-Tokuyama/Brutus-with-fastecdsa/README.md

 # Memory Consumption

 This program uses approximately 2GB of RAM per CPU.
-Becuase this program uses multiprocessing, some data gets shared between threads, making it difficult to accurately measure RAM usage.
+Because this program uses multiprocessing, some data gets shared between threads, making it difficult to accurately measure RAM usage.
 But the stack trace below is as precise as I could get it:

 ![Imgur](https://i.imgur.com/9Cq0yf3.png)